saurabh1088/notes/oAuth/oAuth.md

 So in a nutshell oAuth:
 - Introduces authorization layer
 - Issues different set of credentials to client - access token

+*Now going back to out to out app's Google problem*

 ## Roles in oAuth